 Graders evaluate answers and assign grades solely on the content of the response.
 The quality of handwriting or the accuracy of spelling and grammar are not considered assigning a grade to an applicant’s answer.
 Answers are identified by code number only; nothing about an individual applicant is known to the graders.
 Based on the panel discussions and using the agreed-upon standards, graders assign raw scores to essay and performance test answers in five-point increments, on a scale of 40 to 100.
 In order to earn a grade of 40, the applicant must at least identify the subject of the question and attempt to apply the law to the facts of the question.
 If these criteria are not met, the answer is assigned a zero.

 All written answers submitted by applicants who completed the exam in its entirety are read at least once before pass/fail decisions are made.
 Based on the results of empirical studies relative to reliability, scores have been established for passing and failing after one reading of the exam.
 For applicants whose scores after the first read are near the required passing score, all answer books are read a second time, and scores of the first and second readings are averaged.
 The total averaged score after two readings are then used to make a second set of pass/fail decisions.

-To pass the examination in the first phase of grading, an applicant must have a total scale score (after one reading) of at least 1390 out of 2000 possible points.
+To pass the exam in the first phase of grading, an applicant must have a total scale score (after one reading) of at least 1390 out of 2000 possible points.
 Those with total scale scores after one reading below 1350 fail the exam.
 If the applicant’s total scale score is at least 1350 but less than 1390 after one reading, their answers are read a second time by a different set of graders.
 If the applicant’s averaged total scale score after two readings is 1390 or higher, the applicant passes the exam.
 Applicants with averaged total scale scores of less than 1390 fail the exam.

 Results from the February administration of the exam are traditionally released in mid-May, and results from the July administration are released in mid-November.